3 years after Kamille ‘Cupcake’ McKinney’s death, jury convicts Stallworth on federal kidnapping charges - NewsBreak

 BIRMINGHAM, Ala. ( WIAT ) — Nearly three years after a 3-year-old girl was kidnapped and murdered in Birmingham, one of the people responsible for her kidnapping has been convicted by a federal jury.

 On Friday, a jury found Patrick Devone Stallworth, 42, guilty of kidnapping and conspiracy to kidnap.
 Stallworth, along with his girlfriend Derrick Irisha Brown, had faced federal charges after Kamille “Cupcake” McKinney was taken during a party in the Tom Brown Village housing project on October 12, 2019.
-Within 10 days, police had found McKinney’s body in a dumpster outside of Stallworth and Brown’s apartment in Center Point.Timeline of Kamille ‘Cupcake’ McKinney’s kidnapping, murder
+Within 10 days, police had found McKinney’s body in a dumpster outside of Stallworth and Brown’s apartment in Center Point.Bond revoked for man accused of pouring boiling water down baby’s throat

 Stallworth’s conviction came after a weeklong trial where prosecutors brought up testimony and footage of Stallworth admitting that he and Brown kidnapped McKinney.
 However, Stallworth blamed Brown for McKinney’s death, claiming she smothered her to death by covering her nose and mouth.